maxlinc/polytrix/docs/influences.md

 # Influences

 This project was influenced by many other projects.
-The following projects are worth checking out, either as alternatives you might want to use instead of Polytrix, or to understand the domain better before contributing.
+The following projects are worth checking out, either as alternatives you might want to use instead of Crosstest, or to understand the domain better before contributing.

 # Polyglot Testing